 The book follows the story of Taq and Poly as they meet scientists of the past, present, and future.
 A few scientists of the past that they meet include Alexander Fleming, Gregor Mendel, Santiago Ramon y Cajal, and many more.
-The book features scientists at UT Health San Antonio including Dr. Alison Clark, Dr. Rama Sharma, Ngoni Madungwe, Sabrina Martinez, Roma Kaul, Brian Iskra, Mustafa Mithaiwala, Lily Espinoza, Sadiya Ahmad, Cassidy Daw, Alex Kirkpatrick, and many many more.
+The book features current scientists and alumni from UT Health San Antonio including Dr. Alison Clark, Dr. Rama Sharma, Ngoni Madungwe, Sabrina Martinez, Roma Kaul, Brian Iskra, Mustafa Mithaiwala, Lily Espinoza, Sadiya Ahmad, Cassidy Daw, Alex Kirkpatrick, and many many more.

 Topics include: DNA, Nutrition, Anatomy, Microbiology, Careers in Science, Women in Science, and over seventeen different activities to try at home.
 Over 100 pages of fun science coloring and activity pages!

 “The cool thing about Pipette Kids Coloring book is the fact that it features both prominent scientists that we read about in books AND living, breathing scientists.
 Growing up, I thought you needed to be 1) old and 2) have made some sort of discovery that revolutionized and changed the world to be considered a scientist,” said Dr. Alison Clark, an alumna of the Graduate School of Biomedical Sciences and writer of the Pipette Kids Science Coloring and Activity Book.
 “I’ve found in my own journey as a scientist that that’s not the case at all.
 The coloring book features seemingly “normal” folks who are actually scientists, and I think that’s encouraging, empowering, and reinforces the idea that science is for everyone.
 And it’s important for people to know that.”

 Clark explained that she wanted to show that science is fun and for everyone.